Stressed, unfulfilled, stuck? Do you feel that there just has to be more to life than the way you are living it today?

 The Third Noble Truth offers us a way out, the end of suffering or freedom (Nirvana), and

 The Fourth Noble Truth is the path to the end of suffering, or the Middle Way - finding peace where we are in the here and now.
-By neither grasping or resisting life, we can find awareness and freedom even in the midst of our joys and sorrow.
+By neither grasping or resisting life, we can then find awareness and freedom even in the midst of our joys and sorrow.
 This is how we learn to quiet the mind and see with wisdom.